Keira Walsh: 2014

-Walsh began looking to join a Women's Super League (WSL) team shortly after she turned seventeen when she was still playing with the under-17 Blackburn Rovers side.
-She had been offered a place on Everton's development squad without trialling and was planning to join, despite Manchester City, the club she supports, preparing to enter the WSL and holding trials.
-Walsh's mother encouraged her to attend the trials for the City development squad in July 2014; before the session was complete, first team coach Nick Cushing, who had gone as an observer, asked to sign her to the main squad as their playmaking midfielder.
+Walsh moved up to the Women's Super League (WSL) shortly after she turned seventeen.
+She had been offered a place on Everton's development squad without trialling and was planning to join.
+Manchester City, the club Walsh supports, was preparing to enter the WSL and holding trials for their development squad.
+She was uncertain about the opportunity, but her mother encouraged her to attend the trials; before the session was complete, first team coach Nick Cushing, who had gone as an observer, wanted to sign Walsh to the main squad as their holding midfielder.
 Cushing would later say that Walsh has "the best football brain" of any player he has coached, adding that "some players are almost touched by God"; in response, Walsh deflected praise, saying that Cushing's coaching style benefits technical and tactical players.

-Within ten days of the City trials, in July 2014, Walsh made her senior debut for Manchester City as a substitute in a 1–0 win over Notts County.
-Too young for a professional contract, she officially trained with the development squad, for which she never made an appearance; by the end of the 2014 season she regularly had a starting position in the first team.
-She was also important within the City side that won the 2014 League Cup, starting in the final.
-Having not expected to play, she had initially told her parents not to travel for the game.
-She performed particularly well in it, marking England legend Kelly Smith out of the game and "leaving the footballing world intrigued" by the unknown talent.
+Within ten days of the City trials, in July 2014, Walsh made her senior debut for Manchester City as a substitute in a 1–0 win over Notts County; she would make her first start in September, against the same opponent.
+Too young for a professional contract, she officially trained with the development squad, for which she never made an appearance.
+By the end of the 2014 season she had gained a starting position in the first team and was considered important by City in their side that won the 2014 League Cup, starting in the final against Arsenal.
+Having not expected to play, she had initially told her parents not to travel for the game; she later said that Cushing having put his faith in her before the game led her to a successful career as it helped her believe in herself.
+She performed particularly well in the match, marking England legend Kelly Smith out of the game and "leaving the footballing world intrigued" by the unknown talent.

 2015

-In June 2015, Walsh signed her first senior contract with the club, though did not play for much of this year due to injury.
-Manchester City added her to their 2015 League Cup squad in August, but the FA "might have" lost the registration documents for the change, causing City to be briefly suspended for fielding an unregistered player before the matter was resolved.
+In June 2015, Walsh signed her first professional contract with the club, until the end of 2017, though she did not play for much of the 2015 season due to injury.
+Manchester City added her to their 2015 League Cup squad in August.
+The team was briefly suspended for fielding Walsh, who the FA claimed was an unregistered player, before the matter was resolved; the FA admitted they "might have" lost the registration documents.
 The team's quarter-final against Arsenal, which City lost, had been postponed due to the investigation.
-City still came second in the league in 2015, which also allowed them to compete in the Champions League the following year.
 A crucial part of his City plans since the start, Cushing started building the team around Walsh and made her one of its vice-captains.